dinuandrodin/code-challenge-template/README.md

         ```powershell
         Set-ExecutionPolicy RemoteSigned
         ```
-     3. Activate the virtual environment:
+     3. Go back to the terminal where you cloned the repository to activate the virtual environment:
         ```powershell
         venv\Scripts\activate
         ```